raven123crow/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome all ye Great and Small :smirk:

-I'm glad you are here.
-I plan to talk about ...
+> When something is important enough, you do it even if the odds are not in your favor.
+> Elon Musk.